ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 To not give you discriminatory information about me.

 `67) What are your lifelong dreams?`<br>
 To be head of an HR department one day in charge of creating interview questions.
+To let my personal bias and emotions help influence my decisions.

 `68) What do you ultimately want to become?`<br>
 Wealthy enough to not die poor.